 The Anna Mann House is a historic affordable housing development located in the Kerns neighborhood of Portland, Oregon.

-The solution needed to address fast installation within a confined project site utilizing a reduced footprint and provide a cost savings over traditional drywells.
+The solution needed to deliver fast installation within a confined project site, utilize a reduced footprint, and provide cost savings over the design based on traditional drywells.

-Using traditional stormwater management solutions to meet site parameters 10 Conventional 30’ deep drywells were required needing significant space for excavation.
+Using traditional stormwater management solutions to meet site parameters resulted in the need for 10 Conventional 30’ deep drywells, which required significant space for excavation.

-A MaxWell drywell can be precision drilled and installed inside of an 8’ circular footprint compared to a large excavation area required to install a standard drywell.
-These deep drywell systems are easy to install by using one drill rig and onsite equipment.
+A MaxWell® drywell can be precision drilled and installed inside of an 8’ circular footprint, compared to the large excavation area that is typically required to install a standard drywell.
+These deep infiltration drywell systems are easy to install using one drill rig and onsite equipment.

-Through a combination of primary settling chambers and 50’ deep MaxWell IV drywells the team provided a stormwater management solution that reduced the number of drywells needed by five which minimized installation time and footprint.
+Through a combination of primary settling chambers and 50 ft deep MaxWell® drywells, the team provided a stormwater management solution that reduced the number of drywells needed from ten to six, which significantly reduced both installation time and footprint.

-MaxWell drywells are a great solution in the Pacific Northwest when the surface soil doesn’t infiltrate and groundwater is fairly deep because we drill deeper gaining access to more permeable soils.
+MaxWell® drywells are an optimal solution for use in the Pacific Northwest when the surface soil doesn’t infiltrate and groundwater is fairly deep, because – at depths of up to 120 ft – the system is able to infiltrate at far greater depth, providing access to more permeable soils.

-MaxWell drywells are an industry-leading, sustainable deep infiltration solution for onsite stormwater management with more than 50-years experience setting the standard for drywell stormwater management.
+MaxWell® drywells are an industry-leading, sustainable deep infiltration solution for onsite stormwater management.
+With more than 50 years experience, Oldcastle Infrastructure’s design-build team has set the standard for drywell stormwater management.

 “The MaxWells allowed us to reduce the footprint of the stormwater system, and since Oldcastle handles the installation, we can feel confident that the work was done correctly.
 Oldcastle provided great design assistance and remained engaged from concept to construction.”